 The National Football Museum is located at the northern end of the city centre between the Arndale Centre and Manchester Victoria railway station.
 It is only a two-minute walk to the Arndale Centre, less than five minutes to the Central Retail District and a 10-minute walk to the Northern Quarter or Spinningfields.
 Manchester Victoria railway station is only a five-minute walk from the museum and Manchester Piccadilly station is around a 15-minute walk away.
 The Exchange Square Metrolink tram stop is just a couple of minutes from the museum entrance.

-Admission to the museum costs £14 and is cheaper if you pre-book your tickets online.
-Entry is free of charge if you have a National Art Pass.
+Admission to the museum costs £16 and is cheaper if you pre-book your tickets online in advance.
+Entry is free of charge with the National Art Pass.

 The football-themed Cafe Football has a branch on the museum’s ground floor and a casual dining menu with a focus on burgers and pizza.